kek/homepage/README.md

 ## Configuring nodes

-Last step.
 To update the configuration, run

 ```
 ansible-playbook playbook.yml
 ```

+## Installing the app

+to do